Dhelstad/RPG-innlevering/README.md

 # RPG

-### This package contains classes for creating and managing characters and items in a role-playing game (RPG).
+### This package contains classes for creating and managing characters and items in a role-playing console game (RPG).

 Classes
 Mage: represents a character with magical abilities.